Code-Institute-Submissions/Dominikwigh-carblog-django/README.md

 This is the fourth project for the Code Institute Diploma in Software Development.

 CarBlog is a webiste built in Django using Python, JavaScript, CSS/Bootstrap and HTML.
 It enables users to create and share blog posts with people around the world.
 It is targeted towards people who like cars and want to have a read about them, and share their thoughts.
 Users have the ability to create posts, categorys and their own profile.
 They can link their personal accounts in their profile.
 The profile is also editable.
-They also can like posts and leave a comment.
+They can also like posts and leave a comment.
 If wanted the user can contact Carblog via email.
-The site provides user authentication and a Full CRUD functionality.
+The site provides user authentication and a full CRUD functionality.

 ## Project Goals
 ---